aloha666/Java2021/SEP Java Training Recap.md

     - Loose coupling - @Autowired, @Controller, Service, Repository, Bean
 1. AOP
     - PointCut, Advice, Aspect, Joinpoint

+      ```
+      Aspect-Oriented Programming entails包含 breaking down program logic into distinct parts called concerns.
+The functions that span multiple points of an application are called **cross-cutting concerns** and these cross-cutting concerns are conceptually separate from the application's business logic.

+      Dependency Injection helps you **decouple your application objects** from each other and AOP helps you **decouple cross-cutting concerns** from the objects that they affect.

+      **Advice** 通知  This is the actual action to be taken either before or after the method execution.This is **an actual piece of code** that is invoked during the program execution by Spring AOP framework. 什么时候发生？

+      **jointpoint**  连接点 **runtime concept, not real code,**  This represents a point in your application where you can plug-in the AOP aspect. 在哪里发生？(code location)

+      **pointcut,** 切入点 This is a set of one or more join points where an advice should be executed.（连接点的集合？） You can specify pointcuts using expressions or patterns as we will see in our AOP examples. 发生在谁身上？

+      **Aspect** 切面是通知和切入点的结合。This is a module which has a set of APIs providing cross-cutting requirements.

+      **target** 目标 The object being advised by one or more aspects.
+This object will always be a proxied object, also referred to as the advised object.

+      **Weaving** Weaving is the process of linking aspects with other application types or objects to create an advised object.
+This can be done at compile time, load time, or at runtime.
+      ```

     - use cases - secutiry, cache, audit, log, transaction management @Transactional
 1. MVC
     - @Controller, @RestController